-Each trap will be connected to the end of one of the13 foot wires and the other end to one measuring 7 feet by feeding the wire through the outer hole, back through the next hole.
+Each trap will be connected to the end of one 17 feet and one measuring 8 feet 3 inch wire by feeding the wire through the outer hole, back through the next hole.

 Strip approximately 1/4" of the insulation from the antenna wire, feed it through the solder pad hole and solder the wire to the board.